stevemcquaid/grypt/README.md

     - delete the plaintext contents from the mounted volume
     - save the encrypted contents in the other mounted volume.

-# Task
-  * Inputs:
-    * keys || stdin password
-  * Output:
-    * decrypted secrets in volume
-  * Cleanup:
-    * re-encrypt secrets using inputs

-# Goals
-  * Used in place of veracrypt
-  * Other projects should be able to use this easily
-    * otp project migration to grypt should be nearly drop in
-        * (docker?)
-        * golang hook maybe?
-    * Should be able to invoke a single line to allow this to work in other projects?

 # Notes
   * otp project will use grypt under the hood, but will have config files based off veracrypt providing the keys